Bottle Feeding and Formula: Expert Q&A

 When should you put rice cereal in formula?

-I would use formula for your baby's first year.
-At your one-year well-child visit, talk to your pediatrician about switching to whole milk, soy milk, or nut-based milk.
+Use formula for your baby's first year.
+At your 1-year well-child visit, talk to your pediatrician about switching to whole milk, soy milk, or nut-based milk.
 Sometimes, 2% milk may be recommended in certain situations.